We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Protein powders are popular choices for fitness enthusiasts looking to build and strengthen muscle while improving athletic performance.

 They’re also popular among people interested in supplementing their diet due to dietary restrictions or simply adding a healthy source of protein to it.

 Protein powders can also be a quick and easy way to get protein when you’re pressed for time.

 Protein powders are made from various protein sources.
-To find the protein powder that’s best for you, you’ll need to decide which ingredients would be best for your needs.
+To find the protein powder that’s right for you, you’ll need to decide which ingredients are best for your needs.

-Plant-based protein powders include pea, rice, and hemp.
+Meanwhile, plant-based protein powders often include pea, rice, and hemp.

 What type is best?

 The type of protein powder you choose depends on your dietary needs, health goals, and personal preferences.

 For example, vegans should opt for plant-based sources of protein, such as pea protein or brown rice protein.
 These can also be suitable for people following a dairy-free diet or those who have trouble digesting dairy or lactose.